SharePoint/sp-dev-docs/docs/solution-guidance/Use-CSS-to-brand-pages.md

 ## Corev15.css file

-A lot of CSS is applied to SharePoint by default.
+Much of CSS is applied to SharePoint by default.
 The corev15.css file is the main source for styles in SharePoint.
 This file is stored in the SharePoint 15 folder on the server at `\TEMPLATE\LAYOUTS\1033\STYLES\Themable\COREV15.CSS` and not in the Master Page Gallery of the root site and home page.

-To see how SharePoint uses CSS out of the box, look at the corev15.css file by using the developer tools in your web browser.
-In Internet Explorer, use the Internet Explorer Developer Toolbar (access it by pressing **F12**) and choose the **CSS** tab to view corev15.css.
+To see how SharePoint uses CSS out-of-the-box, look at the corev15.css file by using the developer tools in your web browser.
+In Internet Explorer, use the Internet Explorer Developer Toolbar (access it by pressing **F12**), and choose the **CSS** tab to view corev15.css.

 Styles defined in corev15.css use the .ms- , and .s4- prefixes, which indicate styles that were created by Microsoft.
 Corev15.css also uses a lot of child and descendent selectors.